CrowdStrike/zscaler-FalconX-integration/README.md

 - Python 3+ (Python 2 will not work due to string parsing incompatibilities)

 ## zscaler URL Category
 First, log into your ZIA tenant and then navigate to “Administration” -> “URL-Categories", and then add a new URL category with the name 'CrowdStrike Malicious URLs - High', in the URL Super Category select 'User-Defined'.
-The new category will not be accepted without any entries, so enter an arbitrary URL, and then save.
+The new category will not be accepted without any entries, so enter an arbitrary URL (examplefakeurl123.com), and then save.

 [zscaler URL Category documentation](https://help.zscaler.com/zia/adding-custom-url-categories)